 In case of multiple teeth loss over a long period, the patient would have experienced a substantial loss of bone from the jaw and big bone grafting must be conducted.
 In this case, a block of extracted bone is used instead of the bone granules.
 The block of bone would be attached to the affected jaw area by the dentist using screws and plates.
 However, bone granules would be used to fill in small spots.
-This procedure usually takes several months to heal up completely and it will affect the treatment period the dental implant procedure.
+This procedure usually takes several months to heal up completely and it will affect the treatment period of the dental implant procedure.

 This is another type of bone grafting for dental implants in Houston TX but is usually done for the upper jawbone.
 When bone grafting is required in the upper jaw before the dental implant procedure, the sinuses above the upper jaw must be carefully shifted so that they are not affected by the drilling.
 Hence, the dentist must lift the floor of the sinuses to allow some space for more bone grafting.
 The sinus lifting procedure takes about four months to heal up completely.
 This means that patients who undergo sinus lifting must wait for an additional four months before they can continue with their dental implant procedure.

 Note, the type of bone grafting for dental implants in Houston TX you will receive from the four types stated above depends on how much bone you have in your jaw and how much bone is needed for the dental implant procedure.